-The Garment Worker Center (GWC) is the only center in Los Angeles and the state dedicated entirely to garment worker issues, a field predominated by women workers (75% of their members are women and 80% of their member leaders).
-GWC’s mission is to organize low-wage garment workers in Los Angeles in the fight for social and economic justice, addressing the systemic problems of wage theft, unhealthy and unsafe working conditions, and the abusive and inhumane treatment faced by workers on-the-job.
+The Garment Worker Center’s mission is to organize low-wage garment workers in Los Angeles in the fight for social and economic justice, addressing the systemic problems of wage theft, unhealthy and unsafe working conditions, and the abusive and inhumane treatment faced by workers on-the-job.

-New Village Girls Academy was the first tuition-free, all-girls charter school in the state of California.
+New Village Girls Academy is the only tuition-free, all-girls charter school in the state of California.
 It provides an empowering and highly supportive learning environment for young women living in urban communities throughout Los Angeles.

 New Village Girls academy shifted quickly and dynamically to a virtual platform at the beginning of the pandemic, providing their 106 enrolled students (and counting) with Chromebooks and hot spots as needed, continuing their advisory program, and working with students’ schedules to adjust their learning hours accordingly.
 They continue to make monthly school supplies distributions, and they distribute hundreds of meals daily to students and their families, in collaboration with their community partners.
 They have also collaborated with Volunteers of America and GYRD to provide home visits to students who seem less engaged due to virtual and distanced learning.
 Their annual Speed Networking event, which was held online this year, was a great success, with attendance including 40 mentors from 10 states in over eight industry sectors.